taoketao/random_matrices_and_eigenvalues/README.md

  not yet implemented:
  - binary {-1,1} matrices
  - Hopfield network-like binary matrices, which are like binary random matrices except the diagonals are zero
+ - actual Hopfield net with all its properties, such as matrix symmetry
  - nearly orthonormal matrices
  - partially orthogonal matrices